 Wash mint leaves and finely slice into thin ribbons.

-How to Prepare Prosecco Cream
+How to Make Prosecco Cream and Dressing

 In a small mixing bowl, add mascarpone, thick cream, sugar and prosecco together.